-Your accounting system is more than just the physical ledger or accounting software program you use.
+Your bookkeeping system is more than just the physical ledger or accounting software program you use.
 It encompasses the method you setup and use to …

 There are so many choices when you are starting up your business … and when your business is growing.

-Setting the groundwork by having an accounting system in place will help you on the road to success and keep you out of trouble with the government tax assessor.
+Setting the groundwork by having an bookkeeping system in place will help you on the road to success and keep you out of trouble with the government tax assessor.

 The Three Rules of Work